 Find out more about FHA loans herel

 Hero Home Programs

-One place teachers can look for home buying help is Hero Home Programs.
-This program honors local heroes (that’s YOU!) and does a lot of the legwork for you in finding grants, rates, and even have affiliated discounts on services.
+One place teachers can look for home buying help is the Hero Home Program.
+This program honors local heroes (that’s YOU!) and does a lot of the legwork for you in finding grants, rates, and even having affiliated discounts on services.
 They can also help you if you currently rent, which is pretty sweet too.
 It’s completely free to apply, and there is no obligation.

 You can find more information on Hero Home Programs™ here.

 The Good Neighbors Next Door is a program sponsored by HUD, and is similar to Hero Home programs in that it caters to local heroes.
 However, there is a stipulation that the home must be in an area that is benign “revitalized”, and the duration of your ownership.
 So this is something that is a long-term commitment, bear in mind.

 To find out more about potential homes in your area, look here.

 Teachers, it is possible to achieve your dreams of owning a home.
 And we hope that you found these tips and tricks helpful in starting the process of saving for a home.
 And there are down payment assistance programs, most of which are free to apply for.
 So you can keep even more of your hard-earned money for yourself.